 1. Take more magnesium.
 350mg is almost certainly not enough.
 Take as much as you can in bits throughout the day.

 2. Get your Vitamin D level checked.
 Then supplement appropriately.
 You're most certainly deficient, and thus your baby is deficient too.

-3. Maybe you have Tendonitis
+3. You have Tendonitis

 , but you certainly have Pain Causing

 And part of that is likely due to nutritional factors.
 Pregnancy etc takes a lot out of you nutritionally.